ON DEMAND WORKSHOP: How to Get a Job in Instructional Design!

 Get the Roadmap For Your Instructional Design Career

 Transitioning to a new career can be overwhelming.
-So many resources and directions to take – how do you focus on what will get you hired?
+There are so many resources and potential directions to take – how do you focus on what will actually get you hired?

 Meet the Author